A Geometric Perspective on Diffusion Models: Theoretical Connection to Mean Shift

-where we treat timestamp $s_{n+1}$ in $r_{\bftheta}^{\star}\left(\cdot\right)$ as the annealing-like bandwidth of Gaussian kernel in \eqref{eq:mean_shift} and then replace it as one iteration of annealed mean shift $\bfm\left(\cdot\right)$ \cite{shen2005annealedms}. \end{proof} The ratio of timestep $w(n)=(s_{n+1}-s_{n})/s_{n+1}$ in \eqref{eq:connection} actually reflects our preference for annealed mean shift over sticking to the current position at $s_{n+1}$.
-Since the optimal denoising output, or annealed mean shift, starts with a spurious mode (dataset mean) and gradually converges towards a true mode over time, a reasonable choice is to progressively increase our emphasis on them, \textit{i.e.}, $\{w(n)\}_{s_{N-1}}^{s_{0}}\uparrow$.
-In this sense, various time-schedule functions (such as uniform, quadratic, polynomial \cite{song2019ncsn,song2021ddim,karras2022edm}) essentially boil down to different weighting functions (see Appendix~\ref{app:time}).
-This interpretation inspires us to train a parametric neural network to adaptively select proper weights in sampling for better visual quality \cite{kingma2021vdm}.
-We leave it for future work.
+Similarly, for the empirical PF-ODE in \eqref{eq:epf_ode}, each Euler step equals to a convex combination of the denoising output $r_{\bftheta}(\cdot)$ and the current position.
+Since the optimal denoising output starts with a spurious mode (dataset mean) and converges toward a true mode over time, a reasonable choice is to gradually increase its weight in the sampling.
+In this sense, various time-schedule functions (such as uniform, quadratic, polynomial \citep{song2019ncsn,song2021ddim,karras2022edm}) essentially boil down to different weighting functions.
+This interpretation inspires us to directly search proper weights rather than noise schedules with a parametric neural network for better visual quality \citep{kingma2021vdm}.

-Theorem~\ref{thm:mean_shift} also implies that once diffusion models have converged to the optimum, all ODE trajectories will be uniquely determined and governed by a bandwidth-varying mean shift \cite{comaniciu2002mean,shen2005annealedms}.
-In this case, the (forward) encoding process and (backward) decoding process only depend on the data distribution itself and a given noise distribution, regardless of model architectures or training algorithms.
-Such property was previously referred to as \textit{uniquely identifiable encoding} and was empirically verified in \cite{song2021sde}, while we clearly characterize the optimum by drawing a connection with annealed mean shift, and thus reveal the asymptotic behavior of diffusion models.
+Proposition~\ref{prop:mean_shift} also implies that once a diffusion model has converged to the optimum, all ODE trajectories will be uniquely determined and governed by a bandwidth-varying mean shift.
+In this case, the forward (encoding) process and backward (decoding) process only depend on the data distribution and the given noise distribution, regardless of model architectures or training algorithms.
+Such a property was previously referred to as \textit{uniquely identifiable encoding} and empirically verified in \citep{song2021sde}, while we theoretically characterize the optimum with annealed mean shift, and thus reveal the asymptotic behavior of diffusion models.